ArcherGu/einf/README.md

 - 🪟 Support custom items injection and window object injection.

-- 🔗 Automatic ipc event binding to reduce duplication of code.
+- 🔗 Automatic ipc channel binding to reduce duplication of code.

 - 📦 Tiny size, the whole framework is less than 10kb.